christopherslee/intro_to_metaprogramming/README.md

 ========================

-Our workshop will start with developing a ruby class ``Customer`` that interacts with our very own 'NoSQL' database.
+Our workshop will start with developing a ruby class ``Customer`` that interacts with our very own special, read-only, in-memory database.
 Our ``CustomerDatastore`` contains customer data for fields 'first', 'last', 'email', and 'age'.
 For each of these fields there is a matching method to query for the value and the datatype, (ex: ``get_email_value``, ``get_email_datatype``)

-Our datastore is readonly for this workshop.

 To help guide us along, there is a set of specs that we want to make pass.
 When they go green, we know we have completed the lesson.
 To test